JTPond/calcify/README.md

 ## Notes

+* Don't put anything in a Tree that you want back.
+Trees are *only* for saving to files.
+Once a branch is added all of its implementations are lost, except for "Serializable".

 * All physics constants are exported in the top in SI units.
 To retrieve them in Planck or natural units call calcify::Consts::planck() or calcify::Consts::natural().

 * FourMat::lambda() has been replaced by fn boost(initial: FourVec, v: ThreeVec).
 The math has been changed.